pypeit/PypeIt/doc/pypeit_file.rst

 ---------

 The most common edit for a given data file is its :doc:`frametype`.
-For almost all spectrographs supported by ``PypeIt``, you will need at least one of these: ``arc``, ``tilt``, ``pixelflat``, ``trace`` and ``science``.
+For almost all spectrographs supported by PypeIt, you will need at least one of these: ``arc``, ``tilt``, ``pixelflat``, ``trace`` and ``science``.